zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 [end of dialogue]

 Missy says to Jonathan, “Okay, let’s sort this stack of application s into three piles.”
 “Let’s sort (let’s organize) this stack (stack) of ap plications.”
 A “stack” is a large number of objects that are placed on top of each  other so that you have, vertically, several things on top of each other.
 We talk a bout a stack of papers; we could refer to a stack of plates in the kitchen, one on  top of the other.
 Missy’s talking about a stack of applications.
 An “application” i s the written information that someone who is trying to get a job at your company f ills out, or completes, and gives to you; it gives you their basic information.
 Missy wants to sort the stack of applications into three piles (piles).
 A “pile”  is a group of things that are in the same place, either next to each other or on top of each other, but not very organized.
 A stack would probably be considered organized,  but a pile would be things that would not be very neat.
-Maybe some things ar e “crooked,” some things aren’t exactly on top of the other things.
+Maybe some things are “crooked,” some things aren’t exactly on top of the other things.
 That would be a pile of things.
 I should mention that “stack” has a couple of different me anings in English besides this one; take a look at your Learning Guide for some a dditional definitions.

 So Missy wants to sort the applications into three piles: g ood candidates, those worth a second look, and definite “no’s.”
 A “candidat e” is a person who wants to receive a particular position or get a particular job.
 So, a job candidate would be somebody who wanted to work at your company.
 A political candidate would be someone who wanted to have a certain political office: t he president, a senator, and so forth.
 The expression “worth a second look” mean s that this person or this thing is good enough, has good enough qualities or  characteristics that you want to consider it a little more.
 It may not be perf ect, but it’s good enough.
 You say, “Okay, well, these are good candidates, definite ‘yes’ people.”
 These are people who aren’t perfect, but we want to look at mo re closely again.
 They’re worth a second look.